kivo360/bodhi-sims/docs/README.md

         self.ledger.reset()
         for wallet in self._wallets.values():
             wallet.reset()
 ```

 ## Graph Network

 To manage in depth graph connections I figure there will be a combination of techniques.
 One part would be the use of operators and objects.
+How to .
 It would look like the following:

 ```py
 from svm.framework import graph as gl